 If you think someone has done something malicious to you on purpose, but you really can’t prove it, then you need to give your reaction some serious thought.
 We sometimes see the actions of others in a different light than they may be intended.
 Maybe they have 8 kids to feed and need that promotion so they may have promoted their own work over yours in an effort to get a better paying position.
-Yea, that just sucks because you worked really hard but their motivation was not malicious but merely a matter of self-preservation.
-People do things out of self-preservation or in helping someone they care about that are not necessarily great things or stellar moments of humanity and fairness.
-But, does that really mean they deserve their socks cursed of?
+Yeah, that just sucks because you worked really hard, but their motivation was not malicious but merely a matter of self-preservation.
+People do things out of self-preservation, or in helping someone they care about, that are not necessarily great things or stellar moments of humanity and fairness.
+But, does that really mean they deserve their socks cursed off?
 More than likely not.

 And, what about the Wiccan Rede?

 “And it Harm None….”